 Through the loyalty oath law for Oklahoma state employees was controversial when it passed in 1951, it also came at a time when there was great fear about communist infiltration in government agencies.
 Oklahoma A&M Regent R.T.
-Stuart was reported as saying "Any man who opposed the bill is nothing but a damned Communist,” and anyone “who does not sign the oath is out.”
-(Oklahoma State University magazine) However, the Supreme Court in 1952 struck down the law as a violation of the First Amendment's rights of free speech and association and of the Fourteenth Amendment's right to due process.
-(Photo via Oklahoma State University)
+Stuart was reported as saying "Any man who opposed the bill is nothing but a damned Communist.”
+However, the Supreme Court in Wieman v.
+Updegraff (1952) struck down the law as a violation of First Amendment right.
+(Photo via Oklahoma State University magazine)

 The Supreme Court decision in Wieman v.
 Updegraff, 344 U.S. 183 (1952), struck down an Oklahoma loyalty oath, finding it was in violation of the First Amendment’s rights of free speech and free association and in violation of the Fourteenth Amendment’s right to due process.